Table of Contents[Hide][Show]

 2. Too Many Late Nights

 Sleeping is the time when your body recharges itself, and a lack of sleep negatively affects your body in various ways.
-Your sleeping habits can help or break your skin condition.
+Your sleeping habits can help or harm your skin condition.

-Sleeping late, for example, can interfere with the repair and detoxification process of the body.
-From 11 pm to 2 am is where this process takes place.
+Sleeping late, for example, can interfere with the repair and detoxification process of the body, which typically occurs from 11 PM to 2 AM is where this process takes place.

 Alcohol in makeup products can also lead to acne.
-Manufacturers use alcohol to allow makeup to penetrate into the skin, but they are a drying compound that can lead to skin irritation and dehydration, which triggers acne.
+Manufacturers use alcohol to allow makeup to penetrate into the skin, but this is a drying compound that can lead to skin irritation and dehydration, which triggers acne.

 4. Stress and Anxiety